qiskit-community/MicroQiskit/README.md

 There are many ways to try solving this problem.
 For example, if you can use the internet with your microcontroller, you could delegate all the tricky bits to the cloud.

 In this repository, there is an alternative option: MicroQiskit.
-This is the heart of Qiskit, reborn in less than 3KB.
+This is the heart of Qiskit, reborn in around 100 lines of code.
 With MicroQiskit, you can create and simulate simple quantum circuits to add a quantum flavour to your microcontroller project.

 MicroQiskit is written to be as compatible with Qiskit as possible.
 Learning quantum programming with MicroQiskit is therefore a way to get started with Qiskit.
 And [getting to know Qiskit](https://community.qiskit.org/textbook) is a great way to get started with MicroQiskit.

+## Learn more

-The main differences are detailed below.
+* The main differences between Qiskit and MicroQiskit are detailed below.
+* Check out the docs [here](https://microqiskit.readthedocs.io/en/latest/#).
+* For a tutorial on what qubits are and how to play with them using MicroQiskit, see [here](https://nbviewer.jupyter.org/github/quantumjim/MicroQiskit/blob/master/PewPew-Qubit.ipynb).

+## Differences with Qiskit

 ### Running a circuit